Companies at the forefront of organ perfusion technology

 - International OCS Liver PROTECT

-The OCS Lung is currently “the only PMA approved medical technology for ex-vivo perfusion and assessment for routine donor/standard criteria lung transplants in the US,” says TransMedics Chief Commercial Officer Tamer Khayal, M.D.
+The OCS Lung is currently “the only PMA-approved medical technology for ex-vivo perfusion and assessment for routine donor/standard criteria lung transplants in the U.S.,” according to TransMedics chief commercial officer Tamer Khayal, M.D.
 The OCS—which the company has developed for lung, liver, and heart transplantations—is a portable device for NMP that makes it possible to perform perfusion continuously from donor recovery to recipient.

 OCS devices were designed to minimize ischemic injury, in comparison to static cold storage preservation.
 The OCS also allows for diagnostic monitoring of organ viability or function and therapeutic or optimization capabilities during perfusion.

 The TransMedics vision is that “ideally speaking, every organ that is salvageable that has the potential to be transplanted should be assessed and should be allowed time on perfusion technology without impact of ischemia and cold static preservation,” says Khayal.